numbbo/coco/docs/bbob-biobj/functions/source/our-approach.rst

 Function Groups and the Rational Behind Our Choice of Functions
 ---------------------------------------------------------------
-The 24 original ``bbob`` suite are grouped into five function classes which represent common difficulties obtained in practice (separable functions, functions with low or moderate conditioning, functions with high conditioning and unimodal, multi-modal functions with adequate global structure, and multi-modal functions with weak global structure).
+The 24 original ``bbob`` suite are grouped into five function classes namely
+ * separable functions
+ * functions with low or moderate conditioning
+ * functions with high conditioning and unimodal
+ * multi-modal functions with adequate global structure,
+ * multi-modal functions with weak global structure.

+.. which represent common difficulties obtained in practice

 The idea behind the ``bbob`` function classes is that functions within a class should share common properties and the performance of algorithms will be more similar within than across groups.

+..
+Anne: to be discussed - I am not sure to see that there is a real point
+..
+Anne: in the previous sentence.

-The above ten ``bbob`` functions have been chosen for the creation of the ``bbob-biobj`` suite in a way to not introduce any bias towards a specific difficulty by choosing exactly two functions per ``bbob`` function class.
+The above ten ``bbob`` functions have been chosen for the creation of the ``bbob-biobj`` suite in a way to not introduce any bias towards a specific class by choosing exactly two functions per ``bbob`` function class.
 Within each class, the functions were chosen to be the most representative without repeating similar functions.
 For example,